orbs-network/orbs-spec/behaviors/services/public-api.md

 # Public Api
 Provides external public gateway interface (like JSON over HTTP) to the network (normally used by clients).
-Verifies transactions validity for ordering, batch and signs them Maintains a state for clients session and
+Maintains a state for clients sessions and send a response to the client.

 &nbsp;
 ## `Public Interfaces`

 #### JSON over HTTP
-* All requests are HTTP POST with JSON body and JSON response.
+* All requests are HTTPPOST with JSON body and JSON response.
 * Binary fields such as addresses are encoded with Base58.
 * See request and response [encoding](../../interfaces/protocol/public-api/json-over-http.md).

 &nbsp;
 ## `SendTransaction` (method)
-> Execute a transaction that changes state (write)
+> Execute a transaction that changes state (write) and returns a response to the client

 #### Check request validity
 * Correct protocol version.
+* Correct virtual chain.

+#### Subscribe to message response
+* Log the client session along with the tx_id = SHA(Transaction serialization)

 #### Forward call
-* Forward call to `TransactionPool.AddNewPendingTransaction`.
+* Send transaction to the network by calling `Consensus.SendTransaction`.

+## `UpdateTransactionsResponse` (method)
+* Called by the Consensus service upon commiting a new block, provides a list of receipts, each identified by a tx_id.
+* Upon reception, match to the open sessions and send response back to the client.

 &nbsp;
 ## `CallContract` (method)
 > Run a read only contract that returns data

 #### Check request validity
+* Check protocol version
+* Check signature
-* todo.
+* todo

 #### Forward call
 * Forward call to `VirtualMachine.CallContract`.